 While there are federal and state regulations in place to help protect workers from injury or falling ill from being on the job, millions of Americans still face some kind of nonfatal work injury every year.
-Though some privates industries, like construction, manufacturing and wholesale, have seen improvements in the number of recorded workplace injuries, the majority of these industry sectors saw steady rates of injury or illness.
-Out of these millions of injuries each year, the U.S. Bureau of Labor Statistics found at least 892,270 resulted in a worker needing to be out of work for some period of time.
+Millions of workplace injuries occur each year, according to the U.S. Bureau of Labor Statistics, which found at least 892,270 have resulted in a worker needing to be out of work for some period of time in 2017.

 Why People File Workplace Injury Lawsuits

 Workplace injuries can occur for a number of different reasons, despite training or safety measures that may be in place through the Occupational Safety and Health Administration (OSHA) or other state-specific requirements.
 While these regulations span everything from ladder safety and noise exposure to toxic exposure and protective equipment, the number of workplace accidents over the years still remains rather steady instead of demonstrating improvement.